Never doubt that a small group of thoughtful, committed citizens can change the world.

 I hope you'll really consider whether or not you want to be a part of this community and join if it's right for you.
 Our world needs as many healthy, well-adjusted trauma therapists as possible to meet the needs of the millions of traumatized individuals who are looking for help!

-Your membership includes 4 live video calls per month, led by Laura Reagan, LCSW-C, host of Therapy Chat Podcast and founder of Trauma Therapist Network.
+If you join as an All Access Member, your membership includes 4 live video calls per month, led by Laura Reagan, LCSW-C, host of Therapy Chat Podcast and founder of Trauma Therapist Network.

 We meet on Wednesdays at 12 pm Eastern Time (USA).
 All calls are recorded, so if you can't attend live, you can catch the recordings on your own time by logging into the members area.
+Inner Circle Members receive access to the recordings but not live attendance.

-You also receive access to our library of recordings as a membership perk.
+As an All Access or Inner Circle Member, you receive access to our library of recordings as a membership perk.
 This is an opportunity to learn from hours of case consultation, training, Q&A and Self Care calls.
 You can access them any time you need support, new ideas and inspiration.